 I wanted to make the show that I could show those former friends I mentioned — and they are, well and truly, former friends at this point — where all of the irreverent humor they’re used to would be intact, but that would aim ire at deserving targets instead of punching down.

-I believed, perhaps naively, that the chief problem decency has these days is branding.
+I believed, perhaps naively, that the biggest problem decency has these days is branding.

 Maybe, I thought, if you dress up conversations about social issues properly, people like my former self would listen.
 Hence all the cursing and the lack of trigger warnings.
 I feared using them would instantly alienate the very people I was attempting to reach.